JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 The third level of highlighting is performed through the [`Annotator`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/annotation/Annotator.java) interface.
 A plugin can register one or more annotators in the <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.annotator"/></include>, and these annotators are called during the background highlighting pass to process the elements in the custom language's PSI tree.
 Attribute `language` should be set to the Language ID where this annotator applies to.
-If highlighting data requires invoking external tools, use [](#external-annotator) instead.
+If highlighting data requires invoking external tools, use an [](#external-annotator) instead.

 Annotators can analyze not only the syntax, but also the semantics using PSI, and thus can provide much more complex syntax and error highlighting logic.
 The annotator can also provide quick fixes to problems it detects.